-Lewis & Clark College has 106 tenured and tenure-track faculty members and

-10 lecturers and senior lecturers.
+Lewis & Clark College has 110 tenured and tenure-track faculty members and 9 lecturers and senior lecturers in the Arts and Sciences.
 Ninety-eight percent of the continuing faculty have the terminal degree in their field of expertise.
-Each year approximately 14 faculty members are absent from campus on sabbatical leave or as leaders of overseas groups.
+Each year approximately 14 faculty members are away from campus on sabbatical leave or as leaders of overseas groups.
 During their absence they are replaced by qualified visiting faculty.
 In addition several part-time faculty members supplement the full-time faculty.

-The following list includes all tenured and tenure-track faculty, lecturers, and senior lecturers, as well as visiting faculty who are teaching courses in the College during the 2003-04 academic year.
+The following list includes all tenured and tenure-track faculty, lecturers, and senior lecturers, as well as visiting faculty who are teaching courses in the College during the 2005-06 academic year.
 For information about faculty members' teaching fields, see faculty listings under each department.